noormohammed/vectorai-fs-project/README.md

 # vectorai-fs-project

-Vector Full Stack Project using React, FastAPI, PostgresQL and Docker Compose.
+Vector Full Stack Project using React, FastAPI, PostgreSQL and Docker Compose.

 This is consists of the following applications: